techsk81/innate-app/README.md

 ###### Administrator Module & Functionality
 - Administrator account is registered in the database (MongoDB Cloud Service)
-- Movie & TV Show Functionality - Administrator can do the following for movies and tv shows:
+- Movie & TV Show Functionality
+  - Only administrator can do the following for movies and tv shows:
   - CREATE
   - ADD
   - EDIT